vincentmaule/skarabox/README.md

    $ nix flake init --template github:ibizaman/skarabox
    ```

-   2. Open the new `flake.nix` file and generate whatever it needs.
+   2. Generate Secrets using the `generate_secrets.sh` bash script.
+Open the new `flake.nix` file and generate whatever it needs.
-   Also, open the other files and see how to generate them too.
-   All the instructions are included.

    Note the `root_passphrase` file will contain a passphrase that will need to be provided every time the server boots up.